marnionrails/Neighborhood/README.md

 Test 8: Test: "It will take number 21 and return "0 Beep!
 Boop!
 Won't you be my neighbor?
 4 5 6...Boop!"

         Expect(21).toEqual("0 Beep!
 Boop!
 Won't you be my neighbor?
 4 5 6 ...Boop!);

+Test 9: Test: "It will take number 32 and return "0 Beep!
+Boop!
+Won't you be my neighbor?
+4 5 6...Boop!
+Won't you be my neighbor?"

+        Expect(32).toEqual("0 Beep!
+Boop!
+Won't you be my neighbor?
+4 5 6 ...Boop!
+Won't you be my neighbor?);

 ## Setup/Installation Requirements